trespaul/tidal-doc/src/content/docs/guides/usage/multi-user.md

 * `-0.14`: latency time adjustment to get Tidal in phase.
 You might need to tweak it, to get it bang on.

 :::caution
-You have to restart Tidal everytime you adjust these numbers.
+You have to restart Tidal every time you adjust these numbers.
 You can do that by restarting your text editor.
 This will be more easily configured in the future.
 :::

 Report your good or bad experiences [here]( https://toplap.lurk.org/t/link-support-preview/418).